What is the AAT Access Award in Business Skills?

 The AAT Access Award in Business Skills will introduce you to key terminology and documentation involved in accounting tasks.
 You’ll become familiar with expenses, assets, liabilities, profit and loss accounts, and balance sheets as you complete the nine modules included in this course.
 The collection of study material, professional examples, and practice questions will help you prepare for the AAT exam, which you can book after completing the course.

-AAT (Association of Accounting Technicians)AAT are the UK’s biggest qualification and membership body for vocational accountants.
+AAT (Association of Accounting Technicians)AAT are the UK’s biggest qualification and membership body for vocational accountants and bookkeepers.
 Their qualifications demonstrate the highest standards of professionalism and knowledge in accounting principles.

 1 gigahertz (GHz)